pmaji/practical-python-data-viz-guide/README.md

 ### Homework Exercises

 There is a homework associated with these materials, for those interested.
 Given the open-ended nature of the homework, there is no answer key.
-That said, if you're working through it and would like some feedback, feel free to [reach out to me via Twitter](https://twitter.com/ByPaulJ).
+That said, if you're working through it and would like some feedback, feel free to reach out to me via LinkedIn.

 [Here is the link](https://nbviewer.jupyter.org/github/pmaji/practical-python-data-viz-guide/blob/master/notebooks/participant_hw_nb.ipynb) to the easy-to-view homework notebook.
 <br>